HexHive/dis-cover/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
+  -h, --help            show this help message and exit -d OUTPUT_DIRECTORY, --output-directory OUTPUT_DIRECTORY
-                        Directory where the temporary files are written -p, --pickle          Output info in the pickle format (used with --bin) -b, --bin             Extract info from a binary file (default) -c, --cpp             Compile C++ file under multiple scenarios and extract info from the given outputs
+                        Directory where the temporary files are written (used with --cpp) -p, --pickle          Output info in the pickle format (used with --bin) -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        File where the output should be written (used with --bin) -b, --bin             Extract info from a binary file (default) -c, --cpp             Compile C++ file under multiple scenarios and extract info from the given outputs
 ```